-Domain : Scie cience and scholarship - The prevocational doctor as scientist and s scholar The asses ssmen ent of this Domain is based on the following outcomes: 1.1 Knowledge: Consolidate, expand and apply knowledge of the aetiology, pathology, clinical features, natural history and prognosis of common and important presentations in a variety of settings.
-1.2 2 Evidence-informed practice: Access, critically appraise and apply evident literature to clinical and professional practice. idence from the medical and scientific 1.3 3 Quality assurance: Participate in quality assurance and quality impro of performance, clinical audit, risk management and incident reporting. practice. \ Evidence assurance Where may i e or qu ble experiences provided during different terms, components of this Do ere an outcome has not been observed, evidence will be required to sup y include but is not limited to, attending a relevant educational course of quality improvement activities e.g. contributing to morbidity and mortality part of the learning plan. oport feedback given on this Domain. or conference, participating in quality above outcomes were NOT observed a matrix table will ask to identify: a) dence was provided in the learning plan against that outcome (e.g. attend Domain 1 rating ing overall: 1 🗌 Rar ely me met 2 Inconsistently met 3 Consistently met 4 Often e xceeded 5 Consistently exceeded [If a rating of 1 c 1 or 2 is selected, this will trigger a matrix table to specify which outcome/ 's were inconsistently or rarely met.]
-Feedback on Do Domain 1 [Free text [•] Supervisor to provide global feedback about the Domain.
-Please identify ites to.] which outcome statements this
+Domain 1 : Scie ence and scholarship - The p revocational doctor as s cientist and scholar The asse ssme nt of Domain 1 is based on th e following outcomes: [tick all that apply] 1.1 Knowledge: Consolidate, exp history and prognosis of comm 1.2 Evidence-informed practice literature to clinical and profes e and apply evidence from the medical and scientific 1.3 Quality assurance: Participat of performance, clinical audit, • 1.4 Advancing Aboriginal and To medicine that supports and ad - practice.
+N Evidence assurance Due to variable experiences provided during different terms, components of this Domain might be difficult to observe in practice.
+Where an outcome has not been observed, evidence will be required to support feedback given on this Domain.
+Evidence may include but is not limited to, attending a relevant educational course or conference, participating in quality assurance or quality improvement activities e.g. contributing to morbidity and mortality reviews.
+This will be recorded in the e-portfolio as part of the learning plan. ove outcomes were NOT obser nce was provided in the learnin Domain 1 rating overall: 1 🗌 Rar ely me et 2 Inconsistently met 3 Consistently met 4 🗌 Often exceeded 5 Consistently exceeded [If a rating of 1 o or 2 is selected, this will trigger a matrix table to specify w hich outcome/s were inco nsistently or rarely met.]
+Feedback on D omain 1 [Free text feedback upervisor to provide global feed s to.] back about the Domain.
+P lease identify which outco me statements this

-The asses ssmer t of this Domain is based on the following outcomes: 2.1 Patient safety: Place the needs and safety of patients at the centre of the care process, working within statutory and regulatory requirements and guidelines.
+Domain 2 2: Clir nical practice - The prevocational doctor as practitioner The asse ssme ent of this Domain is based on the following outcomes: [tick all that apply] 2.1 Patient safety: Place the needs and safety of patients at the centre of the care process, working within statutory and regulatory requirements and guidelines.
 Demonstrate skills including effective clinical handover, graded assertiveness, delegation and escalation, infection control, and adverse event reporting.
 2.2 Communication: Communicate sensitively and effectively with patients, their family/carers, and health professionals applying the principles of shared-decision making and informed consent.
-2.3 Patient assessment: Perform and document patient assessments, incorporating a problem-focused medical history with a relevant physical examination, and generate a valid differential diagnosis and summary of the patients' health issues.
-2.4 Investigations: Request and accurately interpret common and relevant investigations using evidence- informed knowledge and principles of cost-effectiveness.
-2.5 Procedures: Safely perform a range of common procedural skills required for work as a PGY1 or PGY2 doctor.
-2.6 Patient management: Make evidence-informed management decisions and referrals using principles of shared decision-making with patients, carers and the healthcare team.
-2.7 Prescribing: Prescribe therapies and other products including drugs, fluid, electrolytes, and blood products safely, effectively and economically.
-2.8 Emergency care: Recognise, assess, escalate as required, and provide immediate management to deteriorating and critically unwell patients.
-2.9 Utilising and adapting to dynamic systems: Appropriately utilises and adapts to dynamic systems and technology to facilitate practice, including for documentation, communication, information management and supporting decision-making.
-[If any of t he ab ove outcomes were NOT observed a matrix table will ask to identify: a) which outcome and b) whether additional evidence was provided in the learning plan against that outcome (e.g. attendance at a course)]
+2.3 Communication - Aboriginal and Torres Strait Islander patients: Demonstrate effective interpersonal skills, empathic communication, and respect while affording dignity to the patient, within an ethical framework, inclusive of Indigenous knowledges of well-being and health models to support Aboriginal and Torres Strait Islander patient care.
+2.4 Patient assessment: Perform and document patient assessments, incorporating a problem-focused medical history with a relevant physical examination, and generate a valid differential diagnosis and summary of the patients' health issues.
+2.5 Investigations: Request and accurately interpret common and relevant investigations using evidence- informed knowledge and principles of cost-effectiveness.
+2.6 Procedures: Safely perform a range of common procedural skills required for work as a PGY1 or PGY2 doctor.
+2.7 Patient management: Make evidence-informed management decisions and referrals using principles of shared decision-making with patients, carers and the healthcare team.
+2.8 Prescribing: Prescribe therapies and other products including drugs, fluid, electrolytes, and blood products safely, effectively and economically.
+2.9 Emergency care: Recognise, assess, communicate and escalate as required, and provide immediate management to deteriorating and critically unwell patients.
+2.10 • Utilising and adapting to dynamic systems: Appropriately utilises and adapts to dynamic systems and technology to facilitate practice, including for documentation, communication, information management and supporting decision-making. pove outcomes were NOT observed a matrix table will ask to identify: a) which outcome and b) whether ence was provided in the learning plan against that outcome (e.g. attendance at a course)]